-In week 1 we discovered the tools to get started with fly tying, how to setup your tying station and the materials for our first fly.
+In module 1 we discovered the tools to get started with fly tying, how to setup your tying station and the materials for our first fly.
 We also discussed the anatomy of a fly, including the tail, body and wing.
 We finally talked about the 4 main categories of flies – streamers, nymphs, dry flies, wet flies.

 Click here if you missed the course content from Week 1.